florafeza1111/group-10-22RP03298-22RP03060-ITASSETMANAGEMENTSYSTEM-/README.md

-- User Authentication (Admin and Technician roles) Default admin username and password are in this seeders DatabaseSeeder.php and the default Technician password is tec@123
+- User Authentication (Admin and Technician roles) Default admin username and password are in this seeders DatabaseSeeder.php The default Technician password is tec@123

 - Asset Management
 - Technician Management